Messerschmitt Me 262: Origins

-Several years prior to the Second World War, the Germans foresaw the great potential for aircraft powered by the jet engine constructed by Hans von Ohain in 1936.
+Before World War II, the Germans saw the potential for aircraft powered by the jet engine constructed by Hans von Ohain in 1936.
 After the successful test flights of the world's first jet aircraft—the Heinkel He 178—within a week of the invasion of Poland which started the conflict, they adopted the jet engine for an advanced fighter aircraft.
-As a result, the Me 262 was already under development as Projekt 1065 (P.1065) before the start of the war.
+As a result, the Me 262 was already under development as Projekt 1065 (or P.1065) before the start of the war.
 The project had originated with a request by the Reichsluftfahrtministerium (RLM, Ministry of Aviation) for a jet aircraft capable of one hour's endurance and a speed of at least 850 km/h.
 Woldemar Voigt headed the design team, with Messerschmitt's chief of development, Robert Lusser, overseeing.

 During April 1939, initial plans were drawn up and, following their submission in June 1939, the original design was very different from the aircraft that eventually entered service.
 Specifically, it featured wing-root-mounted engines, rather than podded ones.
 The progression of the original design was delayed greatly by technical problems with the new jet engine.

-Because the engines were slow to arrive, Messerschmitt moved the engines from the wing roots to underwing pods, allowing them to be changed more readily if needed.
+Originally designed with straight wings, problems arose when the long delayed engines proved heavier than originally promised.
+While waiting for the engines, Messerschmitt moved the engines from the wing roots to underwing pods, allowing them to be changed more readily if needed.
 That turned out to be important, both for availability and maintenance.

-Since the BMW 003 jets proved heavier than anticipated, the wing was swept slightly, by 18.5°, to accommodate a change in the center of gravity.
+When it became apparent that the BMW 003 jets would be significantly heavier than anticipated, on 1 March 1940, it was decided that instead of moving the wing backward on its mount, the outer wing would be swept slightly rearwards to 18.5 degrees, to accommodate the change in the centre of gravity and to position the centre of lift properly relative to the centre of mass.
+(The original 35° sweep, proposed by Adolf Busemann, was not adopted.)

+Initially the inboard leading edge retained the straight profile as did the trailing edge of the midsection of the wing.

+Based on data from the AVA Göttingen and wind tunnel results, the inboard section's leading edge (between the nacelle and wing root) was later swept to the same angle as the outer panels, from the "V6" sixth prototype onward throughout volume production.

+The shallow leading edge sweep of 18.5° may have inadvertently provided an advantage by slightly increasing the critical Mach number however, its Tactical (useable) Mach number remained a relatively modest at Mach 0.82 and both German and British test pilots found that it suffered severe controllability problems as it approached Mach 0.86.